LouisBeke/docs/latest/migration/pterodactyl.md

 ***

-Using this guide, you'll be able to upgrade to Jexactyl from Pterodactyl v1.x.
+Using this guide, you'll be able to upgrade to foxxnode from Pterodactyl v1.x.

-!> Pterodactyl v0.7 is EOL (end-of-life) and is not supported for migration by Jexactyl.
+!> Pterodactyl v0.7 is EOL (end-of-life) and is not supported for migration by foxxnode.
 If you're running v0.7, please upgrade from Pterodactyl v0.7 to Pterodactyl v1.0 before following this migration guide.